ajdas1/saildrone_mission_tools/README.md

 ## Basic directory structure
 - **bash**: contains shell scripts that describe the workflow.
 In a bash environment, you can run all the steps for a specific task in a row.
-- **configs**: contains configuration .yml files for different tasks.
-The config file matches the script name in bash for easier identification.
+- **configs**: contains configuration .yml file and the python conda environment that makes everything work.
-- **data**: where data for processing will get stored.
-Might not be there at the beginning, but will get created the first time it is needed.
-- **figures**: where images get stored.
-Might not be there at the beginin,g but will get created the first time it is needed.
 - **scripts**: where working scripts are stored - gets called within bash scripts.
 - **util**: custom functions.